Kenai Peninsula College - Kenai River Campus - Security and Fire Safety Report

 SECURITY AWARENESS PROGRAMS

-On the Kenai Peninsula College - Kenai River campus, approximately 25 staff and faculty are members of the Campus Emergency Response Team.
+On the Kenai Peninsula College - Kenai River campus, approximately 25 staff and faculty are members of the Campus Emergency Response Team (CERT).
 They have been trained First Aid and CPR and ar equipped with identifying vests and emergency radios.
 They provide a first response in the event of an injury or other emergency on campus.
-The Campus Emergency response Team received certification training in may 2010.
+The CERT received certification training in May 2010 which is updated as required.

 Fire drill evacuations are conducted annually in academic buildings and once a semester in the residence halls, as are lockdown drills.
 In addition, Residence Life staff provides personal and community safety programs throughout each semester to residential students.
 Residential staff also explain safety procedures during mandatory floor meetings held twice a semester and written instructions are provided in the Residence hall Handbook.